typed: true

 end

-Note that “top-level” in this context only applies to inside the type arguments applied to generic class types—T.self_type
+Note that “top-level” in this context only applies to inside the type arguments applied to generic class types—T.self_type can already be nested inside types like T.any and T.all.

 This limitation is likely to be lifted eventually, so please let us know whether that’s important.